limbenkep/object-oriented-programming-cpp/Laboration_3/README.md

 had to be implmented in one.
 The Lab presentations were very useful as a guide and the notes were cexplicit enough.
 I had alot of prompt from my ide to use override instead of virtual for my inherited functions but I am really sure what the difference so I folled the examples from the notes and stuck with virtual.
 I believe I met the goals of the lab.

+##Revision
+This revision attains to the issues stated on the feedbacks from the submission "As stated by the requirements Bank, Customer and
+Account needs to be completely silent.
+No console printing may be performed from any of these classes."
+The cout statement has been removed.
+Also to ensure that no empty customer can be created, The default constructor in the customer class was replaced by a constructor with one parameter, the personal number.